benc-uk/face-vision-app/readme.md

-# Azure Cognitive API - Pure HTML5/JS Demo
+# Azure Cognitive APIs - Pure HTML5/JS Client
-This is a simple demo web app written in pure JS and HTML5 for capturing images from the device camera, sending them to Azure Cognitive Services, and processing/displaying the results
+This is a simple demo web client app written in pure JS and HTML5 for capturing images from the device camera, sending them to Azure Cognitive Services, and processing/displaying the results

+It is optimized for mobile devices and browsers but can be used on a PC/Desktop browser also

 # Pre-Reqs